awslabs/amazon-app-runner-deploy/README.md

 <!-- tocstop -->

+## V2 Changes

+This action's codebase has been refactored to support future growth as well as to simplify to processes of adding new capabilities.

+Refer to the [Changelog](./CHANGELOG.md) for the change history.

 ## Usage

 This github action supports two types of App Runner services: source code based and docker image based.